oli-lang/oli/docs/source/specification.rst

 Reserved Keywords
 ^^^^^^^^^^^^^^^^^

-The following keywords cannot be used as identifiers
+The following keywords cannot be used as identifiers.
+Them must be escaped in order to use it inside identifier or unquoted literals expressions

 :: code-block:: ruby